From 14th to 15th of February, 2020

 The workshop consists of a short lecture, followed by lab exercises led and assisted by the instructor.
 Lab materials include a virtual Kali Linux used as an attack machine, and a target VM prepared by the instructor, containing multiple vulnerable services.
 The lab exercises revolve around practicing enumeration, use of enumeration and attack tools, and post exploitation with an easy target.
 This will be a shorter version of the "Introduction to pwning" workshop i've done in Turkusec, Helsec, TreSec, and internally at my work.

-Osku, Chief Security Architect at Sanoma
+Osku, Chief Security Engineer at Sanoma

 More